What is a wrap account?

 If there is one thing I want you to take from this article, it is that ongoing fees compound to astronomical amounts of lost money.
 After this article was written, I was compelled to wrote a whole article making it crystal clear how exactly 1% fees cost you so much.

 And what’s more, you don’t need to pay these ongoing fees.
-There are advisors who, by default, put you into index funds and help you set up your own brokerage account and show you how to make the purchases yourself, and don’t try to push you into ongoing yearly advice fees.
+There are advisers who, by default, put you into index funds and help you set up your own brokerage account and show you how to make the purchases yourself, and don’t try to push you into ongoing yearly advice fees.
 They are rare, but they do exist.
-In fact, one of the most important questions you can ask an advisor in the initial interview is what their investment philosophy is.
+In fact, one of the most important questions you can ask an adviser in the initial interview is what their investment philosophy is.
 If they try to sell you on their superior investments, run.
 If they say passive investing, you still need to pay close attention to suggestions of ongoing fees with a critical eye — how exactly are they earning this ongoing fee and should it really be in the thousands of dollars every year?
 Or is the ongoing fee a sales pitch to line their pockets with your money for possible services that may never be used.

 - Wrap Account